The Classics

 It is early morning, it is late in the day.

-Here we are in the middle of our live,
+Here we are in the middle of our lives,

 Quietly, deep in thought, turning the pages